Do Go On - 532 - Dashcon Failure

 But he's too busy.

-And the final thing we need to do, David, see if there's anybody to induct into the
+And the final thing we need to do, Davy, see if there's anybody to induct into the

 Trip Ditch Club.
 It looks like we do have a few, actually.

-This is our Hall of Fame or our Clubhouse for people who have been supporting the show
+This is our Hall of Fame or our Clubhouse for people who've been supporting the show

-But now, to enshrine them forever, their name goes up on the wall, we welcome them into
+years back.
+But now, to enshrine them forever, their name goes up on the wall.

-fixed.
 They're fixed?
 Yes.
-Thank goodness, because New Year's Eve, they're going to be busy.
+Thank goodness because New Year's Eve, they're going to be busy.

 It's liquid intake.
 Yeah.
 I assume it's milk.